 After publishing the Pinterest case study, everything changed.
 Everything!

-How I got started as a Pinterest virtual assistant
+I created a Pinterest virtual assistant hire me page

 Before I knew it, fellow bloggers were reaching out and asking if I would be willing to help grow their blog traffic with Pinterest.